Judith Roode

 Judith Roode (1943–2018) was an American artist and teacher.
 From 1977 to 1992 Roode taught drawing at the Minneapolis College of Art and Design.
-As an artist she was known for her expressive drawings, which have been exhibited widely, published in drawing guides, and included in the collections of the Minneapolis Institute of Art, Walker Art Center and Weisman Art Museum, among other institutions.
+Her artwork is included in the collections of the Minneapolis Institute of Art, Walker Art Center, Weisman Art Museum, among others.
+During her career, her work was widely exhibited, particularly at colleges and universities.

 Work and career

 From 1977 to 1992, Roode was a professor at the Minneapolis College of Art and Design, where she taught Life Drawing and Visual Journals courses.
-Throughout her career Roode was also an active member of the Women's Art Resources of Minnesota (WARM).
+Throughout her career Roode was an active member of the Women's Art Resources of Minnesota (WARM) and served as the program's first director until 1988.
 In 1982, Roode created a mentor program for WARM that paired successful, established artists with emerging protégés.
-She also served as the program's first director until 1988.
 Over 450 women artists have been served by the mentorship program since its inception.

+She used live models for much of her work, creating large-scale, gestural charcoal and graphite drawings as explorations of the female body.
 In the 1990s, Roode retired from teaching to manage a painful medical condition that limited her mobility, reflex sympathetic dystrophy.